- £649 per week

 Bedroom 2: Double bed (4'6"), bedside units, wardrobe, chest of drawers.
 En Suite Shower Room: Thermostatic shower and WC

 Bedroom 3: Twin beds (3'), bedside units, wardrobe.

 Bathroom: Bath with shower over, basin, w.c.

-GARDEN & PARKING: Garden with patio, garden furniture and barbeque.
+GARDEN & PARKING: Garden with patio, garden furniture and barbecue.
+Outdoor shower with hot water.
 Parking for two cars.

 Power and Heat: Electricity and central heating included in rent.
 Storage heaters plus electric fire in lounge.

 Bedding and Linen: Bed linen and towels provided.
 Please bring your own beach towels.

 Baby Equipment: Cot and highchair available upon request.
 Please bring your own bedding for the cot.